iMovR Compass Single-Display Monitor Arm Review

 Once you have your monitor attached, you will need to adjust the screw at the end of the monitor arm to balance the monitor’s weight until it’s easy to raise and lower the monitor.
 Check out the video below for the full process:

-The iMovR Compass Single Monitor Arm is $349, which places it on the costlier side of monitor arms, and about in the mid-range of iMovR’s broad selection of monitor arm systems right in between the less expensive ZipView and Tempo lines and the pricier TopView and Trace lines.
+The iMovR Compass Single Monitor Arm is $349, which places it on the costlier side of monitor arms, and about in the mid-range of iMovR’s broad selection of monitor arm systems right in between the less expensive ZipView and Tempo lines and the pricier TopView and EMMA lines.
 If your workstation needs require either the max height or max extension of the Compass, or if you love its Humanscale-like design aesthetics, the Compass may literally be the only monitor arm that’ll do the job in this price range.

 It all rounds out to a very attractive package.
-We’ll reiterate that iMovR makes a greater effort than most monitor arm suppliers to make it easy for users to pick the right arm that’s going to work for their setup (between their handy Buyers Guide and the friendly ergonomic experts you can hail 7-days-a-week on live chat).
+We’ll reiterate that iMovR makes a greater effort than most monitor arm suppliers to make it easy for users to pick the right arm that’s going to work for their setup (between their handy Monitor Arm Buyers Guide and the friendly ergonomic experts you can hail 7-days-a-week on live chat).
 Add the company’s standard 100-day satisfaction guarantee and you simply can’t go wrong with this choice.